 Louvain Economics of Digitization Online Seminar

 LED is a research group focused on the Digital Economy.
-We launched a new international online seminar (LED OS) open to everyone.
-The seminar takes place every Wednseday on Zoom, from 12:50 to 13:50 (CET).
-To register, please visit our website or click directly on the link below.
+The second edition of the online seminar (LED OS) will start the 2nd of October.
+The seminar takes place twice a month on Friday on Zoom, from 15:00 to 16:00 (CET).
+For more information and registration, please visit our website.

 The POLECONUK Webinar provides a platform for scholars to disseminate research in political economy to a broad academic audience in the United Kingdom and elsewhere.
 We are a part of the POLECONUK network.